derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-07/09/2022 16:22:29 : 3 Database Admins walked into a NoSQL bar.
+08/09/2022 16:23:36 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-Optimist: The glass is half full.
-Pessimist: The glass is half empty.
-Programmer: The glass is twice as large as necessary.
+.NET was named .NET so that it wouldn't show up in a Unix directory listing.
 <!-- replace-with-joke ends -->